mgsx-dev/gdx-pd/README.md

 	}
 ```

-Use of microphone eat more CPU and is disabled by default.
+Using microphone eats more CPU and is disabled by default.
 To enable microphone :
 ```
 config.inputChannels = 1; // enable mono microphone
 config.inputChannels = 2; // enable stereo microphone